jithinraj/react-native-typography/README.md

 #### Why are there less weights available for CJK(Chinese, Japanese, Korean) languages on Android than iOS?

-Android uses Noto Sans CJK (also known as Source Han Sans) to renders those languages, and
+Android uses Noto Sans CJK (also known as Source Han Sans) to render those languages, and
 [even though it has seven weights](https://material.io/guidelines/style/typography.html#typography-typeface), they're not shipped with Android. 😕